MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 Usage
 =========================================================

-MembraneCurvature can be used to derive membrane curvature profiles in three types of
+In this page, you can find examples of how to use MembraneCurvature to derive  curvature profiles in three types of
 systems:

 :ref:`membrane-only`.